 Dedicated to my mother, who died 48 hours ago.
-I reflect on 8 lessons mom taught me that have shaped my life.
+I reflect on 8 lessons Mom taught me that have shaped my life.

-Lesson 1: Invest heavily in the early years.
+Lesson 1: Invest Heavily in the Early Years

-Lesson 2: Be a lover of all children.
+Lesson 2: Be a Lover of All Children.

-Children’s memories are like sponges in their first 8-10 years of life.
+Children’s brains are like sponges in their first 8-10 years of life.
 My mother filled their memories with Bible songs, Bible verses and Bible stories that provided a backbone grammar for them later in life.

 Be a lover of all children, not just your own children.
 God’s kingdom is more than just your immediate family.

-Lesson 3: Parenting is a lifelong commitment.
+Lesson 3: Parenting Is a Lifelong Commitment.

 I gave my mother more heartache as an adult than as a child.
 You never stop being a parent.
 As a parent of three young children, I need to remind myself that changing diapers is only the beginning.

 My father was not always the easiest person to love.
-My family is not perfect, and each member of our family had a lot of sin and shortcomings.
+My family was not perfect, and each member of our family had a lot of sin and shortcomings.
 But my mother never stopped loving my father even when it was hard.

 The most important legacy that you will leave behind is the imprint you make on people.
 No other legacy matters.
 What will be your legacy?

 Unfortunately, 4 hours after she left her office on her last day of work, she suddenly became ill and was brought to the emergency room.
-She gradually became paralyzed from the chest down due to a condition called Guillian Barre syndrome.
+She became paralyzed from the chest down due to a condition called Guillian Barre syndrome.
 That same week, she found a new breast lump, and she was later diagnosed with breast cancer.

-Lesson 7: My God is a God of miracles.
+Lesson 7: My God Is a God of Miracles.

 We learned that the reason my mother had the brain hemorrhage was that her breast cancer had spread to her brain.
 Her brain, lungs, and right kidney were full of cancer.
 The cancer spread all over her body.
-There were at least a dozen nodules on the skin of her back and abdomen ranging in size from marbles to ping pong balls.
+There were a dozen nodules on the skin of her back and abdomen ranging in size from marbles to ping pong balls.

 After she had returned to the United States, about 25 of her close friends came to California from all over the United States, Canada and Asia.
 They gathered together for a final dinner celebration to say good-bye to my mother.
 My mother wanted to give a speech, and in a brief 5 minutes, she pleaded with her best friends to trust in our Lord Jesus.
-I had never ever heard my mother share the gospel in public to a room full of adults.
+I had never ever heard my mother share the gospel in public to a banquet room full of adults.
 I had never seen my mother show so much courage about sharing the gospel.